deborat5786/github-tutorial/README.md

 ---
 ## Git vs. GitHub
-Git is a version control
-Github is a cloud where you store code
+Git is a version control and github is a cloud where you store code .
+What is similar about theses two terms is that t they both ha dto do woht

 ---
 ## Initial Setup
-To setup the github account when will nee dto sign in or sign up if you havent done so. when you sign in, you should see that a key need to be add in order to create a repo to push and pull. you will need to use this to make a key which would be the remote.
+1. In order to start git, you'll need to create a new [Github account](http://www.github.com).
+2. After that, you'll need to create a SSH key. _this will store all the code into Github_

 ---
 ## Repository Setup
-The repository setup

 ---
 ## Workflow & Commands
+As you work through it is always important to check status, add, commit, and push

+1. First, check your status by typing __git status__
+2. Then, add by typing __git add .__
+3. Next, commit by typing __git commit -m "_file name_"__
+4. Lastly we push by typing __git push -u origin master__

+This should be the workflow that every user need to memorize in order to add, commit, and push